 We caution you that the foregoing list of judgments, risks, and uncertainties that may cause actual results to differ materially from those in the forward-looking statements may not be complete.
 You should not rely upon forward-looking statements as predictions of future events.
 The events and circumstances reflected in the forward-looking statements may not be achieved or occur or may be materially different from what we expect.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance, or achievements.
-Except as required by law, we undertake no obligation to update any of these forward-looking statements after the date of this Form 10-K or to conform these statements to actual results or revised expectations.
+Except as required by law, we undertake no obligation to update any of these forward-looking statements after the date of this Annual Report on Form 10-K or to conform these statements to actual results or revised expectations.

-This Form 10-K contains estimates, projections, and other information concerning our industry, our business, and the markets for our products.
-We obtained the industry, market, and similar data set forth in this Form 10-K from our own internal estimates and research and from industry research, publications, surveys, and studies conducted by third parties, including governmental agencies, and such information is inherently subject to uncertainties.
+This Annual Report on Form 10-K contains estimates, projections, and other information concerning our industry, our business, and the markets for our products.
+We obtained the industry, market, and similar data set forth in this Annual Report on Form 10-K from our own internal estimates and research and from industry research, publications, surveys, and studies conducted by third parties, including governmental agencies, and such information is inherently subject to uncertainties.
 Actual events or circumstances may differ materially from events and circumstances that are assumed in this information.
 You are cautioned not to give undue weight to any such information, projections, or estimates.

-As a result of a number of known and unknown risks and uncertainties, including without limitation, the important factors described in the "Risk Factors" section in this Form 10-K, our actual results or performance may be materially different from those expressed or implied by these forward-looking statements.
+As a result of a number of known and unknown risks and uncertainties, including without limitation, the important factors described in our reports filed with the SEC, including the discussion under "Risk Factors" in this Annual Report on Form 10-K, our actual results or performance may be materially different from those expressed or implied by these forward-looking statements.